From Slavery To Colonialism

 The journey that started pre-history and took us through the atrocious periods of slavery and colonialism continues, and against all odds we survived extinction, but there are events, actions and moments in time so impacting, that we can never forget.

-We can debate the merits of development constrains, but history shows that the British, Spanish, Dutch and French exploited and partake in the looting of the Caribbean's wealth and natural resources for centuries.
-They invaded the region, enslaved the natives, plundered the resources and build magnificent cities, structures and opulent palaces in Europe with the stolen riches acquired from the labor, blood, and sweat of the indigenous peoples.
+We can debate the merits of development constrains, but history shows that the British, Portuguese Spanish, Dutch and French exploited and looted the Caribbean's wealth and natural resources with impunity for centuries.
+These nations invaded the region, enslaved the natives, plundered the resources and build magnificent cities and opulent palaces in Europe with the stolen riches acquired from the labor, blood, and sweat of the Caribbean's indigenous peoples.

 Cotton and tobaco crops provided a steady stream of income for a while, but the sugarcane plantations on the Caribbean islands became more important and valuable than silver and gold to the Europeans.
 These plantations produced large quantities of sugar, rum, and molasses from the sugarcane plant, and were a major sources of the wealth and riches they amassed over the centuries.